 STUDENT NAME: DATE OF ASSESSMENT TASK:

 COURSE: TEACHER:

 TASK NUMBER:

 DESCRIPTION OF TASK:

 REASON FOR EXTENSION:

-(Documentary evidence from P circumstances) arent/Doctor sho uld be provided, except in exceptional
+(Documentary evidence from circumstances) n Parent/Doctor sho uld be provided, except in exceptional

-□ Excursion □ Illness □ Leave □ Misadventure e □ Work placement □ Other
+☐ Excursion ☐ Illness ☐ Le eave Misadventure e □ Work placement □ Other

-Medical Certificate Derent Contact  🗆 Sta atutory Declaration  🗆 Other
+☐ Medical Certificate ☐ Pa arent Contact ututory Declaration

-In applying for this extension I assure the P course. rincipal that I am not s eeking unfair advantage over other students in the
+In applying for this extension I assure course. the Principal that I am not se eeking unfair advantage over other students in the

 STUDENT'S SIGNATURE: DATE:

-1. I have noted the above request and COMMENT (Optional): granted an extension of time.
+I have noted the above reques st and HAVE/HAVE NOT granted an extension of time.

+COMMENT (Optional):

 EXTENSION TIME: days T o be submitted on or before:

-OR

-2. MISSED ASSESSMENT TASK - N IO VALID REASON
+2. MISSED ASSESSMENT TASI

-Task to be completed or submitted on or before

-TEACHER: HEAD TEACHER :: DATE:
+· : DATE:

-DEPUTY PRINCIPAL (CURRICULUM) : DATE:
+DEPUTY PRINCIPAL (CURRICUL UM): DATE: